rberenguel/goita/README.md

 Also, two features I have wanted for a while:

 1. Adds (visible, draggable) the URL the screenshot has been taken from.
+On a Mac, that is enough to go back to the source.

 ![](media/goita.jpg)